scholzj/kafka-enablement-2020/mgmt-and-monitoring/README.md

 ### Jaeger

 Install the Jaeger operator from the Operator Hub.

-And create the following Jaeger resource either using the UI:
+After the Jaeger operator is running, create the following Jaeger resource either using the UI:

 ```yaml
 apiVersion: jaegertracing.io/v1